Making cookies is something that most people who bake like to do, and it can be really fun to bake some and share them with your family.

 Final Thoughts

-Cookies made with it have a satisfying softness that makes them very appealing.
+Cookies made with it have a satisfying softness that makes them appealing.
 The consistency of the cookies is fantastic.

-Consider all of the different options and then make a choice that works for you.
+Consider all the different options and then make a choice that works for you.
 You’ll be able to enjoy tasty cookies soon enough.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.